-Chemistry is one the three main branches of science.
-Its experts have saved millions of lives throughout history, with discoveries like penicillin and pasteurisation, and made the modern world possible, with inventions like plastic and the screen you’re reading this guide on.
+Chemistry is exciting, there’s no doubt about it.
+As one of the three main branches of science, its impact is wide-reaching and impressive.
+Through chemistry we have made great discoveries, such as penicillin and pasteurisation, and made the modern world possible with inventions including plastic and lithium ion batteries.
 Chemistry plays a role in almost every action on earth, and in every object we touch.
-As a degree, it’s the study of matter, its composition, structure, and properties.
+It’s the study of substances, and their composition, structure, and properties.

-Chemists use their scientific, problem-solving and analytical talents to pioneer new medicine, technologies, and discoveries.
-They’re consulted in fields as broad as engineering, nuclear power, and even space travel.
-Working at the forefront of science is thrilling and challenging in equal measure.
+Chemical scientists are leading research on the world’s most pressing concerns, including challenges around human health, climate change, and energy.
+They use their scientific, problem-solving, and analytical talents to pioneer new medicine, technologies, and discoveries.
+They’re consulted in fields as broad as engineering, nuclear power, and space travel – working at the forefront of science is thrilling and challenging in equal measure.

 - Apply by 15 January